Subscribe to Our Newsletter

 Another way to furnish yourself with more information on this is to download this app by BNM called My Ringgit that can be downloaded from Apple Store or Google Play.
 It’s a useful and interactive app to learn about security features of the new Malaysian banknotes.
 Plus, it has a cool augmented reality feature.
 Having said that, do take note that it’s not meant to verify the banknote’s authenticity.

-4. What Should You Do If You Receive Fake Money?
+4. What Should You Do if the ATM Gives You a Fake Note?

 Continue reading...